He is the former host of the weekly radio show, Outlaws 4 Christ Radio and was also the host of the children's cable show,

-But now, the man known as The Depressed Poet is in a new direction with the up-coming release of a series of books, "The Happiest Sad Guy In Town, Sometimes I'm Not OK and Old Dogs of the Whiskey Pie Trail."
-There is also a new poetry being written along with a few new lyric video's as well.
-Books, Videos and Poetry will fall under, The Coffee and Prayer Series.
-But in addition to this will be a new video series called, THE COFFEE AND CHAIR SERIES.
-This production has come together with friends from past productions and the show will cover topics on mental illness including depression, bi-polar along with other everyday topics that the crew feel are important.
-There will be questions and answers, videos that are sent in to our show and help as already be given in the way of PSA's that were supplied to the show by NAMI, National Association on Mental Illness.
+But now, the man known as The Depressed Poet is in a new direction with the up-coming release of 2 new books, "The Happiest Sad Guy In Town and Old Dogs of the Whiskey Pie Trails."
+There is also new poetry being written along with a new video series called, THE COFFEE AND PRAYER SERIES.
+This production has come together with friends from pasts productions and the show will cover topics on mental illness including depression, and other topics such as Kindness, Appreciation, Blessings, Faith, Hope, Friendship and much more.
+There will be questions and answers along with videos that will be sent in to our show from viewers.
+Help has already be given in the way of PSA's that were supplied to the show by NAMI, National Association on Mental Illness.
 Plans are to incorporate county chapters through-out the state to be part of the show from time to time.
-The concept is simple, you can set up a chair anywhere and do a show, and that is exactly what is being done and as far as the coffee end of things.
-States Doc, at the ripe old age of 64, Coffee has become my drug of choice so to speak.
+The concept is simple, you can anywhere with a chair and do a show, and that's exactly what is being done and as far as the coffee end of things.
+States Doc, at the ripe old age of 65, Coffee has become my drug of choice so to speak.

 He walked away from two cable shows because of it and a radio show as well.
 When we say walked away, that's exactly what took place.
 It just became to much for him mentally and one day he just said, I can't do it anymore, and walked away.